An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 This last sequence of events started imprinting on John’s memory and he completely forgot that he was on the red with the gas gauge.
-The fear of being stuck in the middle of nowhere, the fear of unknown, the encounter with the male deer that made him sweat buckets, all of these experiences made him realize that he is so vulnerable in this moment that he panicked again and stepped on the gas pedal.
+The fear of being stuck in the middle of nowhere, the fear of unknown, the encounter with the magnificent hart which made him sweat buckets, all of these experiences made him realize that he is so vulnerable in this moment!
+He panicked again and stepped on the gas pedal.
 The bold spot he remembered came up and he knew that he was close to the freeway exit, so he took a long sigh of relief once again.

 The truck pulled over and so did John.
 “God, thank you!
 This is the end of all my troubles” said John while getting out of the car.

 The truck driver approached and asked with a cautious voice:

 -Hello Sir, can I help you somehow?”

 -I am out of gasoline, Sir; could you please help me out?